Modified Risk Tobacco Products

 - Perspective: Lessons Learned from the First Review of Modified Risk Tobacco Product (MRTP) Applications

-Submit comments, including data, research, or other information related to the following publicly available MRTP applications before the comment period closes.
+FDA makes redacted MRTP application materials available for public comment in accordance with applicable laws.2 Submit comments, including data, research, or other information to the regulations.gov docket associated with each set of MRTP applications before the comment period closes.

-Sign up to receive email alerts when materials from any MRTP applications under substantive review have been posted or check the application-specific webpages regularly for the latest available information.
+Sign up to receive email alerts when any MRTP application materials have been posted or check the application-specific webpages regularly for the latest available information.

 Note: The information above reflects the number of products subject to a particular action and/or letter.
 Individual letters may be issued for multiple products, and individual products may be subject to multiple actions.